OGPoyraz/react-fake-component/Readme.md

 #react-fake-component

-Bored of loading indicators?
+Bored from loading indicators?
 You can fake it.

 This component highly inspired from [Kenan Yusuf's -Fake it'til you Make it- blog.](https://kyusuf.com/post/fake-it-til-you-make-it-css)